 Alvin

-Although the U.S. Navy had
+Although the U.S. Navy had invested

-to commission a highly
+commission a highly maneuverable

 deep submergence vehicle (DSV) that would be capable of mounting undersea